thuhcsi/SECap/readme.md

 If you use this repository in your research, please kindly cite our paper:

 ```
-@article{xu2023secap,
-  title={SECap: Speech Emotion Captioning with Large Language Model},
+@inproceedings{xu2024secap,
+  title={Secap: Speech emotion captioning with large language model},
-  author={Xu, Yaoxun and Chen, Hangting and Yu, Jianwei and Huang, Qiaochu and Wu, Zhiyong and Zhang, Shixiong and Li, Guangzhi and Luo, Yi and Gu, Rongzhi},
+  author={Xu, Yaoxun and Chen, Hangting and Yu, Jianwei and Huang, Qiaochu and Wu, Zhiyong and Zhang, Shi-Xiong and Li, Guangzhi and Luo, Yi and Gu, Rongzhi},
-  journal={arXiv preprint arXiv:2312.10381},
-  year={2023}
+  booktitle={Proceedings of the AAAI Conference on Artificial Intelligence},
+  volume={38},
+  number={17},
+  pages={19323--19331},
+  year={2024}
 }
 ```